 Okra has a mildly sweet flavor, with a grassy note.
 The entire plant including the leaves are edible

 If you’re hoping to cut down on the slimy consistency that okra can have, there are two main ways to do it: deep-frying and pickling.
-The deep-frying is often practiced in some Caribbean regions, where the okra is sliced, breaded, and deep-fried.
+Some Caribbean regions often deep-fry okra, where they slice, bread, and then fry it.
 This leads to a powerfully savory dish which can be great for dunking.

 In the preparation phase, there are a number of different things to consider with okra.
-Firstly, it must be thoroughly washed and patted dry before you begin to use it in a recipe, no matter what.
-The way that it’s sliced will depend on the recipe or type of cuisine that you’re using the okra for.
-In some households, it may be sliced into thin rounds, while in other it may be sliced lengthways.
+First, you must wash the okra thoroughly and pat it dry before using it in any recipe.
+How you slice it depends on the recipe or cuisine.
+Some households prefer thin rounds, while others slice it lengthways.
 It’s up to you, you could even leave it whole!

 Would you like to try some okra but you’re unsure about the sliminess that it might have?
 Well, luckily there are quite a few ways to reduce that texture that have been tried and tested.
 The two best ways are to use vinegar (I use lemon juice) or to cook it at high heat.